jayraj26/jlang/README.md

 ## Syntax

-Here is a basic syntax for looking into the language and its working.
+Here is a basic syntax for looking into the REPL and its working.

 | Operation                 | Syntax                                            |
 | ------------------------- | ------------------------------------------------- |